 These are the words we hear the television commentators use to describe the athletes competing in various Olympic sports.
 Aren’t these the same words that we would love our customers to use to describe the customer service and experience that we deliver?
 I think so!

 In business, the Olympics don’t come every two years.
 They come every day.
 The Business Olympics are just as competitive, if not even more so.
-Companies win when they execute, and fail when they don’t.
+Companies win when they execute and fail when they don’t.
 Each department, and even each member of that department, has their role in playing to the success of their company.
-And, the “sport” we’re going to focus on today is customer service.
-So here are five ways that will help you earn the gold medal in customer service:
+And the “sport” we’re going to focus on today is customer service.

 Coaching: Customer service starts with good leadership, setting the tone and example for others to follow.
 A good coach is necessary to help his or her team with clarity of purpose.